timurb/gitbook/README.md

 ## Running gitbook commands inside the container

-You might want to run some arbitrary commands inside gitbook container for experimentation purposes (mostly for trying the plugins):
+You might want to run some arbitrary commands inside gitbook container for experimentation purposes (mostly for trying the plugins).

 You have several options for doing this: